Ever-QN/management-system-project/README.md

  #4 - 	Patient <br />
  #5 - 	Management <br />
 •	Uses classes to create objects that interact with each other <br />
-•	Uses the methods/functions listed below for each class. <br />
+•	Uses the methods/functions for each class. <br />
 •	Each object has descriptive properties/ characteristics that represent the work and actions of the class. <br />